To define and use data models in your project, create a directory named "📦" in the root

-Field names must follow "camel case" conventions, e.g. "camel" or "camelCase".
+Field names must follow camel case, e.g. "camel" or "camelCase".
 All defined fields are indexed and required by default.
-Field definitions have a short form and long form, which can be mixed and matched as needed in the same file.
-Note: .yaml files use spaces, not tabs, for indentation.
+Field definitions have a short form and long form, which may be mixed and matched as needed in the same file. .yaml files use spaces, not tabs, for indentation.

 To compactly use all defaults for a field, simply assign a field type immediately following the field name (all fields are required by default).

-To define additional field properties use the long form.
-In the long form you only need to define the properties you're interested in.
+To define additional field properties use the long form:

 fieldName: type: string optional: true unique: true otherField: type: boolean

 Global embedded values may be referenced as any other field type:

 Local embedded values have field definitions inlined beneath the

 contact: type: first: string last: string email: string